Finnish Venous Ulcer Study (FINNULCER Study)

 Active Comparator: Scheduled treatment

-Scheduled treatment group patients are treated with scheduled endovenous ablation including foam sclerotherapy and/or endothermal ablation depending on reflux anatomy.
-Compression therapy is started immediately.
+Patients in the scheduled treatment group receive scheduled endovenous ablation, including foam sclerotherapy and/or endothermal ablation, depending on reflux anatomy.
+This group represents the current standard of care.
+Compression therapy is initiated immediately.

 Endothermal ablation is performed to suitable insufficient truncal veins (Great-, Anterior Accessory- and/or Small Saphenous Vein)